How to Build an Effective Email Management System Without Daily Stress

 Step 5: Apply the 2-Minute Rule

-If a reply takes under two minutes, do it immediately.
+If it takes less than two minutes — do it immediately.

 🔄 A Stress-Free Daily Email Routine